motorro/firebase-ai-chat/README.md

             {sum: 0}, // Initial data state
             config, // Configuration
             [data.messages], // Initial message to process
-            {a: 1} // Optional metadata to pass with worker task.
-Available in completion handler );
+            {a: 1}, // Optional metadata to pass with worker task.
+Available in completion handler {
+              aiMessageMeta: { // This meta will be added to all AI messages (optional)
+                  name: "AI"
+              },
+              userMessageMeta: { // This meta will be added to all User messages (optional)
+                  name: "Vasya"
+              }
+            }
+    );

     // Return the `CalculateChatResponse` to client App